 How do I make a complaint?

 To make a complaint, you should write to or telephone the HMRC office that you have been dealing with.
 Most problems can be dealt with in this way.
-It is generally not possible to complain to HMRC by email.
 Alternatively, you can telephone the appropriate HMRC department, for example 'income tax' or 'National Insurance' – contact details are available on the GOV.UK website.